-Lights such as LED make such a small difference in tooth colour according to studies, but not enough for the naked eye to see.
-If it were me, I would skip out on the lights because for me, I see it as a waste as it’s the hydrogen peroxide that does all the work.
+Lights such as LED make such a small difference in tooth colour, according to studies, but not enough for the naked eye to see.
+If it were me, I would skip out on the lights because I see it as a waste, as hydrogen peroxide does all the work.

 This includes lemon water!
 Lemon water (and all water that has fruit in it), is acidic and can lead to tooth abrasion and cavities!

 The colour of braces comes from the elastics/bands that are used to hold the wire to the bracket.
 These elastics/bands are removed and discarded when the wire is changed.
 That gives an opportunity to change the colour!
 But what colours make the teeth look more white?

 Dark purple, navy blue, light blue, red, and hot pink braces bands will make teeth look more white.
 Dark colours make the teeth look more white because there is more contrast, and light blue and pink can make the teeth appear brighter.
 Black, white, gold, yellow, and clear make teeth appear less white.

 There are a couple more colours you will want to stay away from.

 Green elastics/bands will make your teeth look like they have food in them, and so can orange.

 The other colours I mentioned above that I would stay away from and why are;

 - black: can look like something is stuck in between the teeth or make it look like a cavity.